Riverside Resources Inc. - Home

 Pichette and Oakes projects with past producing mines (4.1M Oz Au in past production)

-Riverside’s first-phase exploration program defined several target areas for follow-up survey work and drill target refinement (see Figure 2 below).
-There are several large (3m wide) shear zones defined by strongly foliated (phyllitic) material which does not appear to have been subject to past exploration.
+Riverside’s first-phase exploration program defined several target areas for follow-up survey work and drill target refinement (see Figure 3 below).
+There are several (3m wide) shear zones defined by strongly foliated material.
 Two of these shears were noted to be located along the boundary of iron formations as at the Pichette showing and pose a highly prospective target planned for further follow-up and potential drilling.
-Where the east-west trending regional shears intersect northeast trending faults forms another area for future detailed exploration.

 cross section of